hlship/cli-tools/README.md

 even for options that normally have a default value.
 All normal option or argument validation is skipped.

-You may need to mock out `net.lewisship.cli-tools/print-errors` if your command invokes it, as that relies on some additional non-documented keys to be present in the command map.
+You may need to mock out `net.lewisship.cli-tools/print-errors` if your command invokes it, as that relies on some internal state from undocumented dynamicall-bound vars.

 Fortunately, it is quite rare for a command to need to invoke this function.

 When _not_ bypassing parsing and validation (that is, when testing by passing strings to the command function), validation errors normally print a command summary and then call `net.lewisship.cli-tools/exit`, which in turn, invokes `System/exit`; this is obviously